csillab/chalice_playground/README.md

 . venv38/bin/activate
 ```

-As instructed in the tutorial, instead of `chalice deploy`, I used `chalice package` to specify terraform as the deployment method.
-The output folder contained the zip file for the lambda and the terraform file in JSON format.
+As instructed in the tutorial, instead of running `chalice deploy`, I used `chalice package` to specify terraform as the package format.
+Once executed, the output folder contained the zip file for the lambda and the terraform code file in JSON format.
-`terraform` should be run in the output folder.
+`terraform` should be run in the output folder to initiate deployment.

 ```
 chalice package --pkg-format terraform /tmp/packaged-app/
 ```

-# Terraform output
+# Applying terraform

 Output of the `terraform apply` command shows the creation of the following resources:
  - aws_api_gateway_deployment